edgedb/easy-edgedb/chapter15/index.md

 };
 ```

-But if the `name` is 'Lord Billy' (or 'Lord' anything), it will work.
+But if the `name` is 'Lord Billy' (or 'Lord William', or 'Lord' anything), it will work.

 While we're at it, let's practice doing a `select` and `insert` at the same time so we see the output of our `insert` right away.
 We'll change `Billy` to `Lord Billy` and say that Lord Billy (considering his great wealth) has visited every place in our database.